CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 TLSA records in DNS allow us to associate a certificate or public key with the domain name where the record is found, thus providing a form of certificate pinning.
 URI records, on the other hand, provide a way to publish mappings from hostnames to URIs, such as DIDs.

-By storing crucial information about a DID, such as the DID itself and its Public Key Infrastructure (PKI) in these DNS records, we can provide a verifier with a simple yet effective method to cryptographically verify a DID.
+By storing crucial information about a DID, such as the DID itself and its Public Key Infrastructure (PKI) in these DNS records, we can provide a verifier with a simple yet effective method to cross-validate and authenticate a DID.
 This not only ensures the authenticity of the DID document but also allows for interaction with material signed by the DID without access to the DID document itself.

 In essence, the integration of DIDs with DNS, specifically through the use of TLSA and URI records, provides a robust solution to some of the challenges faced by DIDs, paving the way for a more secure and trustworthy digital identity landscape.